Related Materials: More Employees & Workplaces Guidance | All Guidance | More Languages

 - Cook and eat separately, and do not share food.

-- Move beds at least six feet away from each other if possible.
+- Move beds at least 6 feet away from each other.

-- If someone is sick, separate or isolate them.
+- If someone is sick, separate or isolate them from other occupants.
 Give them a separate space while they are sick.

-- Clean and disinfect in eating, cooking and bathroom areas, doorknobs and other things people touch often.
+- Clean and disinfect kitchen, bathroom and common areas, including doorknobs and other objects people touch often .
 Make sure you:

 - Use cleaners and disinfectants safely by following label directions.
 This includes not mixing different cleaning products.